-With a voice possessing the beautiful timbre of folk music, singer Bich Hong marks her return with the MV "Nguoi con cua dong song" .
+With a voice possessing the beautiful timbre of folk music, singer Bich Hong marks her return with the MV "Nguoi con cua dong song ".

 After a period of focusing on teaching at the Vietnam National Academy of Music, Sao Mai Bich Hong marked her return with a song paying tribute to the land of Hanoi.

-The male lead was a boy from a certain village, who was among the children who cheered and enthusiastically watched the opera every time a boat troupe came to perform.
+The male lead was a boy from a certain village, among the children who cheered and enthusiastically watched the opera every time a boat troupe came to perform.
 The day the troupe left, the children happily took their little friend to the riverbank and kept watching until the boat disappeared.

 20 years later, the familiar boat brought the girl back to the old village, to continue her family's traditional opera career and meet the boy again.